Sandhyarani23/Demo-React/README.md

-Its Just code of React to give seminar and explain ﻿# Demo-React
+Its Just code of React to give seminar and explain to class  ﻿# Demo-React